 The Institute operates the Career Development Center, which provides comprehensive career development services to all current and aspiring early childhood professionals.
 The Center’s services include academic planning and advisement, career and vocational assessment and planning, teacher certification supports, professional development opportunities through the Early Childhood Leadership Initiative, and higher education opportunities in partnership with institutions of higher education.
 The New York Early Childhood Professional Development Institute launched a Leadership Initiative in 2017 aimed at strengthening current early childhood leadership and management as well as to identify and support the development of future early childhood leaders.
 Since 2019, the Institute has replicated the Career Development Center and the Leadership Initiative across several regions across New York State.

 The Institute seeks to replicate the Career Development Center and Leadership Initiative in the North Country region.
 The Career Development Coordinator will be responsible for implementing both projects in the North Country region, based on the models created and refined by the Institute.
-The Coordinator will work closely with a local partner agency in Plattsburgh, NY, to engage stakeholders, recruit members, identify local professional development resources and leadership needs, and craft appropriate and effective responses to those needs.
-This position will be based in Plattsburgh, NY, and the projects will serve Essex, Clinton, Hamilton, Franklin, St. Lawrence, Jefferson, and Lewis Counties.
+The Coordinator will work closely with a local partner agency in Plattsburgh, NY, and other locations to engage stakeholders, recruit members, identify local professional development resources and leadership needs, and craft appropriate and effective responses to those needs.
+This position will be partially based in Plattsburgh, NY, and the projects will serve Essex, Clinton, Hamilton, Franklin, St. Lawrence, Jefferson, and Lewis Counties.

 The Coordinator will report to the Institute’s Director of Career Development and Higher Education and the Institute’s Assistant Director of Leadership Initiatives, mostly remotely, to coordinate a system of career development supports for individuals in the pursuit of a career in early childhood and those seeking to develop their leadership skills and competencies.
 The Coordinator will work with colleagues at the Institute who are providing these same services in other regions of New York State.
 The Coordinator will also work closely with the local partner organizations to refine the project models and services to meet local needs.